mocks-server/website/docs/guides-migrating-from-v1.md

 * __`addSetting(customSetting)`__ The method is still valid, but `type` property in `customSetting` does not accept `booleanString` as value any more.
 Now `boolean` type should be used instead.
 * __`onLoadMocks(callback)`__.
 Removed. `onChangeMocks` should be used instead (or `onChangeLegacyMocks` to listen for changes in legacy `behaviors` or `fixtures`).
 * __`onLoadFiles`__.
 Removed.
-There is no alternative, as it is an internal event of the files-loader plugin and it should't be used by other external pieces.
+There is no alternative, as it is an internal event of the files-loader plugin and it shouldn't be used by other external pieces.
 * __`addCustomRouter`__.
 Removed. `addRouter` should be used instead.
 * __`addCustomSetting`__.
 Removed. `addSetting` should be used instead.
 * __`serverError`__.
 Removed. `alerts` should be used instead, because the server now adds an alert when there is an unexpected error.